Massachusetts Energy Efficiency Efforts Providing Unprecedented Savings to CustomersAugust 09, 2016

 “We applaud our customers for embracing these opportunities to improve their energy productivity and make their homes and businesses more affordable and comfortable,” said Terry Sobolewski, Chief Customer Officer at National Grid.
 “We’re thankful to these customers for helping make Massachusetts the most energy-efficient state in the nation.
 We look forward to continued advancements in energy efficiency, both for our customers and the environment, as we continue to strive toward providing a modern, 21st century experience to our customers.”

-The Mass Save Program Administrators work cooperatively and collaboratively with the Department of Energy Resources, the Massachusetts Attorney General, and the Energy Efficiency Advisory Council, and appreciate their efforts in advancing energy efficiency in the commonwealth.
+The Sponsors of Mass Save work cooperatively and collaboratively with the Department of Energy Resources, the Massachusetts Attorney General, and the Energy Efficiency Advisory Council, and appreciate their efforts in advancing energy efficiency in the commonwealth.

-“Through the collaboration of DOER and our program administrators, Massachusetts ratepayers have continued to see significant benefits from our nation leading energy efficiency programs,” said Department of Energy Resources Commissioner Judith Judson.
+“Through the collaboration of DOER and the Sponsors of Mass Save, Massachusetts ratepayers have continued to see significant benefits from our nation leading energy efficiency programs,” said Department of Energy Resources Commissioner Judith Judson.
 “As we celebrate the historic success of the 2013-2015 Three-Year Plan, we look to build upon its foundation through the implementation of the even more ambitious 2016-2018 Plan.”

-Working together, the Program Administrators look forward to continuing to achieve nation-leading energy savings goals during the ongoing implementation of the third three-year plan following the passage of the Green Communities Act in 2008.
-In the 2016-2018 plan, the Program Administrators have committed to the nation’s most aggressive savings goals to further the commonwealth’s energy objectives.
+Working together, the Sponsors look forward to continuing to achieve nation-leading energy savings goals during the ongoing implementation of the third three-year plan following the passage of the Green Communities Act in 2008.
+In the 2016-2018 plan, the Sponsors have committed to the nation’s most aggressive savings goals to further the commonwealth’s energy objectives.

 For more information about the Mass Save energy efficiency programs visit http://www.masssave.com.